brianraila/eac-listed-companies/README.md

-# nse-listed-companies
+# eac-listed-companies

-A list of companies traded on the Nairobi Securities Exchange
+A list of companies traded on the Nairobi Securities Exchange, Uganda Securities Exchange and Dar Es Salaam Stock Exchange.